 With access from both Bourke and Little Bourke Street, the Paramount Centre in Chinatown has its own three-level retail shopping centre,

-The Paramount boasts a licensed international food court with several restaurants, a supermarket and liquor store.
+The Paramount boasts a licensed international food court with several restaurants.